centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Centreon module, Dynamic Service Management (Centreon-DSM) is an extension to manage alarms with an eventlogs system.
+The Centreon Dynamic Service Management module (Centreon-DSM) is an extension to manage alarms with an eventlogs system.
 With DSM, Centreon can receive events such as SNMP traps resulting from the detection of a problem and assign events dynamically to a slot defined in Centreon, like a trap event.

 A resource has a set number of "slots" (containers) on which alerts will be assigned (stored).
-While this event has not been taken into account by a human action, it will remain visible in the Centreon interface.
+Until this event has been taken into account by a human action, it will remain visible in the Centreon interface.
 When the event is acknowledged, the slot becomes available for new events.

-The goal of this module is to give an overview of Centreon’s basic trap management system.
+The purpose of this module is to improve Centreon’s basic trap management system.
+The basic function runs with a single service and alarm crashed by successive alarms.

+It is an essential complement to the management of SNMP traps.

 ## Installation

 ### On a central server

-This part is to install **Centreon DSM** on a central server.
+This section describes how to install **Centreon DSM** on a central server.
 The Centreon DSM server and client will be installed on the main server.

 Run the command: